openSUSE/news-o-o/_posts/2011-03-05-opensuse-weekly-news-issue-165-is-out.markdown

 **Student**

-This time I donâ€™t have any student in my pocket who wants to work on it.
+This time I don’t have any student in my pocket who wants to work on it.
 And it will be quite tough job.
-I think it would be definitely the most difficult idea Iâ€™m suggesting for GSoC.
+I think it would be definitely the most difficult idea I’m suggesting for GSoC.
 And I think it would require somebody who is willing to create many ugly hacks for greater good.
-The ends justifies the means ;-) It will require some serious digging into BitBake and obs so student will have to be quite independent as after a little digging I wouldnâ€™t be able to help him much and heâ€™ll learn more low level stuff than I want to know.
+The ends justifies the means ;-) It will require some serious digging into BitBake and obs so student will have to be quite independent as after a little digging I wouldn’t be able to help him much and he’ll learn more low level stuff than I want to know.
 But I think if this gets done, it will be great.

-â€
+”